q1e123/q1e123.github.io/_posts/2022-02-16-CyberArena-1.md

 ### Solution
 At first I used strings to see if I find anything useful, but nothing useful was found.

 ![](/assets/img/cyberarena-1/flash-strings.png)

 So I opened Ghidra and started to analyse the code.

 ![](/assets/img/cyberarena-1/flash-guessing.png)

 ![](/assets/img/cyberarena-1/flash-nothing-here.png)

 It seems that the program is using a seed to generate four numbers and after it is using addition and xor to compute the password.
-We have the seed so we can use that to generate the same numbers and addition and xor operations are reversable.
-The program used to compute the password can be found here.
+We have the seed so we can use that to generate the same numbers.
+I've tried to use the reverse operations, but I didn't manage to do it (it gave me wrong number) and time was ticking away so I've brute force the number using a loop.
+The program used to compute the password can be found [here](https://www.youtube.com/watch?v=i5-cWI_HV8o).
 At first I've compiled it using Visual Studio, but the flag wasn't accepted, so I thought there was something regarding the compiler.
 I've compiled it after on Linux using **gcc** and **g++** and I've got the correct password.
 ![](/assets/img/cyberarena-1/flash-running.png)